matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 ```

 - Be careful when constructing Streams from repeated concatenation, because accessing an element of a deeply
-  concatenated Stream can result in deep call chains or even a StackOverflowException.
+  concatenated Stream can result in deep call chains or even a **StackOverflowException**.

 ### 14. Reduction with Streams

 - Reduction is the process of applying a binary operator to every element of a stream to result in one value.
-- The sum() of an IntStream is an example of a reduction; it applies addition to every term of the Stream,
+- The `sum()` of an IntStream is an example of a reduction; it applies addition to every term of the Stream,
 resulting in one final value:
 - The reduce method of Stream allows one to create a custom reduction.
 It is possible to use the reduce method to
-implement the sum() method:
+implement the `sum()` method:

 ```java
 IntStream istr;